Last Updated on January 3, 2021 by Lori Geurin

 Life doesn’t quite work out so easily, unfortunately.
 Still, if you’re prone to yawning, feeling low in energy, and generally experiencing bodily aches throughout the day then you might need to reconsider the way you’re sleeping.

 Eating healthy can be difficult when you’re a busy person.
-You find yourself making whatever you find to be quickest and easiest to shove in the oven or the microwave and this can often lead to unhealthy meals.
+You might find yourself making whatever is the quickest and easiest to shove in the oven or the microwave and this can lead to unhealthy meals.
 Eating a balanced diet is far easier when you plan in advance.
 Create a weekly planner for meals and start to think about good things you could eat each night (do this before you feel hungry).

-The key is not to cut out treats and snacks completely, but to eat a little of everything in moderation.
+The key is not to cut out treats and snacks completely, but to focus on eating mostly real, whole food.
 Get some broccoli and peas in your diet for iron, some bananas for potassium, eggs for protein, and so on.

-See, it’s not so difficult to eat a healthy diet if you’re on a budget; you just need to stock up your fridge with an assortment of foods that cover the nutritional bases mentioned above.
+It’s not so difficult to eat a healthy diet if you’re on a budget.
+Just stock up your fridge with an assortment of foods that cover the nutritional bases mentioned above.
 Do a little extra research if you’re unsure.